 Your ISO is going to effect how bright your image is.
 The higher the number, the brighter your image will become.
 Be careful though--generally you don't want raise your ISO above 800 or your image will get grainy.

 Pretty self explanatory.
 The faster your shutter speed, the darker the image.
 The slower your shutter speed, the lighter the image.
 For example, 1/100 of a second will give you a lighter image than 1/170 of a second.
 If your shutter speed is too low, you will produce a blurred image.
-This is why you want to use a fast shutter speed to capture motion.
+Generally speaking, you want to use a fast shutter speed to capture motion.

 Now, you're probably thinking: How am I supposed to know what to set these to?

-Your camera has a lightmeter that will display when you're taking a photo.
-You'll notice a "line" moving along a scale as you move your camera into differently lit areas.
-If this "line" is on the higher end, your photo is too bright.
+Most cameras have a built-in lightmeter.
+You'll notice a "dash" moving along a scale as you move your camera into differently lit areas.
+If this "dash" is on the higher end, your photo is too bright.
 You either need to increase the value of your aperture, decrease your ISO, or increase your shutter speed.
-If the "line" is on the lower end, your photo is too dark.
+If the "dash" is on the lower end, your photo is too dark.
 You either need to decrease the value of your aperture, increase your ISO, or decrease your shutter speed.
-Keep playing around with these until the line on your lightmeter is right in the middle.
+Keep playing around with these until the dash on your lightmeter is right in the middle.

 Now that I know all this, how can I take better blog photos?

-The best tip I always give is shoot everything in natural light.
-Everything will be better.
+The best tip I can give you is to shoot everything in natural light.
+Seriously—everything will be better.
 I personally like to shoot with a shallow depth of field that gives you that dreamy blurred background and pulls the focus to the foreground.
-If you're shooting products/objects, this is what you're going to want to do.
+If you're shooting products/objects, an aperture of around 1.8-2.8 is what you're going to want to stick to, as the audience’s focus will be immediately pulled to whatever beauty product or item of clothing that you’re photographing.
 The rest is really up to you and your personal aesthetic.
 Find a style that you like and stick with it.

 And that's it!
-That's pretty much all you need to know to get started.
-As cliché as it sounds, the best thing you can do is shoot as much as possible.
-Pick something in your house and shoot it until you find an angle or composition you like.
-Take your camera everywhere you go.
+As cliché as it sounds, the best thing you can do for is shoot as much as possible.
+I used to pick something in my house and photograph it from every angle until I found a composition that I liked.

 Hope you all found this helpful!
 Anymore questions?
 Leave them down below.
 Until next time,